 80. Power to exempt.

-(1) The authority may exempt any person to whom these Regulations apply from the application of these Regulations except that the exemption shall not violate the standards prescribed by the International Civil Aviation Organisation.
+(1) The authority may exempt any person to whom these Regulations apply from the application of these Regulations except that the exemption shall not violate the standards prescribed by the International Civil Aviation Organisation, international laws, international conventions and protocols, UN resolutions.

 (2) The authority may exempt any airport or category of airports to which these Regulations apply from the application of these Regulations and may impose conditions for such exemptions.